ZhipengLiu6/Chalearn2017_continuous_gesture/README.md

 This code was tested on Windows10 OS with VS2012 and Ubuntu 14.04 OS with Python 2.7, caffe-C3D, sklearn, faster-rcnn.
 Please double check the paths in code before your run it.

-## The Training:
+## Training:

 ### Step1: Convert continuous gesture to isolated gesture in order to train conveniently
 ```
 (1): set the data_path in convertConGTrain2IsoGTrain_windows_matlab/ConvertConVedioToIsoGesture.m as your own path
 (2): run convertConGTrain2IsoGTrain_windows_matlab/ConvertConVedioToIsoGesture.m
 ```
 ### Step2: Get face and hand detetion about continuous training dataset.